My NA6 Miata!

 The next purchase though, was the most important one.

-Having an AE86 -which are equiped with a
+Having an AE86 -which are equipped with a

 clutch type 1,5 way LSD from the factory- right